-- UNIT I : Modern Concepts and Approaches In Geography Changes in the Philosophy of Geography, Paradigm of Geography, Quantitative Revolution in Geography and Philosophy of Positivism, The Question of Relevance and Ethics in Geography, Humanistic Geography. - UNIT II: Behavioral Geography, Welfare Geography, Future of Geography, Analytical Approaches: Spatial Analysis, Ecological Analysis, Complex Regional Analysis, Systems Approach in Geography. - UNIT III: Environment Concepts and Approaches, Concepts of Ecosystem, Ecology and Human Ecology: Approaches to Environmental Studies.
-Environmental Problems Pollution, Concept of Resources, Resource Evaluation and Conservation.
-Geography and Environmentalism: The Current View of Man-Environment Relations. - UNIT -IV: Regional Concept and Methods of Delimiting Regions, Core and Periphery.Central Place Theory, Concept of Growth Pole, Geography and Planning.
+- UNIT I : Modern Concepts and Approaches In Geography Changes in the Philosophy of Geography, Paradigm of Geography, Quantitative Revolution in Geography, The Question of Relevance and Ethics in Geography. - UNIT II: Welfare Geography, Future of Geography, Analytical Approaches: Spatial Analysis, Ecological Analysis, Complex Regional Analysis, Systems Approach in Geography. - UNIT III: Environment Environmental Problems Pollution, Concept of Resources, Resource Evaluation and Conservation.
+Geography and Environmentalism: The Current View of Man-Environment Relations. - UNIT -IV: Core and Periphery.
+Geography and Planning.
 Theories, Laws and Models in Geographic Explanation.